Integrating Brain, Body and Heart Intelligence- 2 quarter units or 20 CECs

 Participants will experience and build on the processes of change made possible both neurobiologically and interpersonally primarily through rhythm, music and movement within a group context.
 They will acquire specific techniques for working with diverse populations and age groups to: reduce conflict, cultivate empathy and social intelligence, reveal underlying myths and co-create new narratives, and build group cohesion and interpersonal connections.

-The Brain In Motion: How Movement Improves Brain Integration and Facilitates Change – 2 quarter units or 20 CEC contact hours This course participants will provide participants with an understanding of how bodily movement, including play and rhythmic activity, relates to the organization of the so-called “higher” or learning brain, the most plastic area of the human central nervous system.
+The Brain In Motion: How Movement Improves Brain Integration and Facilitates Change – 2 quarter units or 20 CEC contact hours This course will provide participants with an understanding of how bodily movement, including play and rhythmic activity, relates to the organization of the so-called “higher” or learning brain, the most plastic area of the human central nervous system.
 An in-depth review of key areas of the brain known to change through therapeutic intervention will be experientially grounded through exploration of various forms of movement that facilitate neurobiological change, with special emphasis on play and playful movement.

 Moving Toward Wholeness: The Intrinsic Wisdom of Body/Mind/Spirit – 2 quarter units or 20 CEC contact hours